An Explanation of Fed Tapering and Its Impact on the Markets

 With this as background, the markets expected the tapering to occur at the Fed's Sept.
 18, 2013, meeting.
 However, the central bank surprised the markets by electing to keep QE at $85 billion per month.

-This shift was likely caused by two factors: a string of weaker economic data that had been released in the prior month and the prospect of slower growth stemming from the oncoming government shutdown and debt ceiling debate.
-As a result, the Fed opted to delay the start of tapering until its December 2013 meeting.
+This shift was likely caused by two factors: a string of weaker economic data that had been released in the prior month, and the prospect of slower growth stemming from the oncoming government shutdown and debt ceiling debate.
+As a result, the Fed opted to delay the start of tapering.

 Market Reaction to Tapering

-While Bernanke’s tapering statement didn’t represent an immediate shift, it nonetheless frightened the markets.
+While Bernanke’s tapering statement in May 2013 didn’t represent an immediate shift, it nonetheless frightened the markets.
 In the recovery that followed the 2008 financial crisis, stocks and bonds both produced outstanding returns despite economic growth that was well below historical norms.
-The general consensus, which is likely accurate, is that Fed policy was the reason for this disconnect.
+The consensus was that Fed policy was the reason for this disconnect.

-Late in 2013, a widely held belief was that once the Fed began to pull back on its stimulus, the markets would start to perform more in line with economic fundamentals, which, in this case, meant weaker performance.
+Late in 2013, a widely held belief was that once the Fed began to pull back on its stimulus, the markets would start to perform more in line with economic fundamentals.
+In this case, that meant weaker performance.
 Bonds indeed sold off sharply in the wake of Bernanke's first mention of tapering, while stocks began to exhibit higher volatility than they had previously.
-However, the markets subsequently stabilized through the second half of 2013 as investors gradually grew more comfortable with the idea of a reduction in QE.
+However, the markets subsequently stabilized through the second half of 2013, as investors gradually grew more comfortable with the idea of a reduction in QE.

-With the economic recovery gaining traction through 2014, and investors maintaining a healthy appetite for risk, the process of tapering resulted in stocks and bonds that performed very well.
-This outcome indicated that the Fed was correct in its decision to taper its quantitative easing policy, as well as in its timing and approach.
+With the economic recovery gaining traction through 2014, and with investors maintaining a healthy appetite for risk, the process of tapering resulted in stocks and bonds that performed very well.
+This outcome indicated that the Fed was correct in its decision to taper its quantitative easing policy—as well as in its timing and approach to the policy.

-The U.S. Federal Reserve finished tapering its stimulative quantitative easing policy in 2014.
-On Dec.
-18, 2013, the Fed began to taper its bond purchases by $10 billion per month, to $75 billion.
-After a series of reductions throughout 2014, the tapering concluded, and the program ended following the Fed's October 29–30, 2014, meeting.
+After a series of reductions throughout 2014, the tapering concluded, and the program ended following the Fed's Oct.
+29–30, 2014 meeting.
 The end of QE was a positive sign for the United States, as it indicated that the Fed had enough confidence in the economic recovery to withdraw the support provided by QE.

 Effects of the Fed's Shrinking Balance Sheet